 All students are required to carry at least the minimum coverage of health insurance as stated in the University's student health policy.
-It is the student's responsibility to present a completed Verification of Health Insurance Form prior to the start of the third full week of classes each year.
-Students will not be allowed to attend any clinical experience without this documentation on file.
-The student will assume responsibility for any medical expenses incurred while participating in the clinical portion of their program.
+It is the student's responsibility to provide a copy of their health insurance card by the start of the first Fall semester.
+Students will not be allowed to attend any clinical experience without this documentation.
+The student will assume responsibility for any medical expenses incurred that are not covered by their insurance coverage while participating in the clinical portions of their program.

 All UConn students are eligible to enroll in the Wellfleet Cigna Student Health Insurance Plan (SHIP).
 Graduate students are automatically enrolled if they are not covered by another plan (under a parent or an employer based plan).
-It is strongly advised that students review their fall 2020 fee bill to determine if they have been automatically charged for/enrolled in the plan (a separate line item titled Health Insurance would appear under their Fall 2020 term fees).
-If they have been charged but have other coverage - they would need to complete an online waiver to waive/decline the SHIP.
+It is strongly advised that students review their fall fee bill to determine if they have been automatically charged for/enrolled in the plan (a separate line-item titled Health Insurance would appear under their Fall term fees).

+If students have been charged but have other coverage - they would need to complete an online waiver to waive/decline the SHIP.
 Go to: https://shs.uconn.edu/insurance-information/ for more information.